zomagic/automods/README.md

 - automods.txt

 Why there?
 You might ask. <br>
-To allow the app to know CerberusX location and easily copy the module in modules_ext without ask.
+To allow the app to know CerberusX location and easily copy the modules into 'modules_ext' folder without ask.

 Building from Source (Optional)
 ===============================